 The demand for electric vehicles is growing steadily.
 What is lacking, however, is the nationwide infrastructure for charging them.
 Automobile manufacturers and car dealers are also increasingly responding to this requirement.
 What is needed are charging solutions for customers during repair and maintenance work, as well as for demonstration vehicles.
 The cooperation between SENS and the car dealership expert cotedo has now led to the joint development of customised solutions in the area of charging infrastructure and e-mobility for car dealerships.

 "In more and more cases, the car dealerships are receiving precise specifications from the vehicle manufacturers.
-However, the installation of a single charging station is usually not enough," explains Moritz Wickert, Head of Energy Systems at STEAG Solar Energy Solutions.
+However, the installation of a single charging station is usually not enough," explains Moritz Wickert, Head of Energy Systems at STEAG Solar Energy Solutions (now: Global Director New Business & Innovation).
 "We support them with our complete solutions and modular systems consisting of e-charging stations, photovoltaic installations and energy storage batteries."